chakravala/AbstractTensors.jl/README.md

 [![codecov.io](http://codecov.io/github/chakravala/AbstractTensors.jl/coverage.svg?branch=master)](http://codecov.io/github/chakravala/AbstractTensors.jl?branch=master)
 [![Gitter](https://badges.gitter.im/Grassmann-jl/community.svg)](https://gitter.im/Grassmann-jl/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-This package is intended for universal interoperability of the abstract `TensorAlgebra` type system.
+The `AbstractTensors` package is intended for universal interoperability of the abstract `TensorAlgebra` type system.
-All `TensorAlgebra{V}` subtypes contain `V` in their type parameters, used to store a `VectorSpace` value obtained from the [DirectSum.jl](https://github.com/chakravala/DirectSum.jl) package.
+All `TensorAlgebra{V}` subtypes have type parameter `V`, used to store a `VectorBundle` value obtained from [DirectSum.jl](https://github.com/chakravala/DirectSum.jl).

 For example, this is mainly used in [Grassmann.jl](https://github.com/chakravala/Grassmann.jl) to define various `SubAlgebra`, `TensorTerm` and `TensorMixed` types, each with subtypes.
 Externalizing the abstract type helps extend the dispatch to other packages.
 ```Julia
 julia> Grassmann.TensorTerm{V,G} <: AbstractTensors.TensorAlgebra{V}
 true
 ```
-By itself, this package does not impose any structure or specifications on the `TensorAlgebra{V}` subtypes and elements, aside from requiring `V` to be a `VectorSpace`.
+By itself, this package does not impose any specifications or structure on the `TensorAlgebra{V}` subtypes and elements, aside from requiring `V` to be a `VectorBundle`.
-This means that different packages can create special types of tensors with shared method names and a common underlying `VectorSpace` structure.
+This means that different packages can create tensor types having a common underlying `VectorBundle` structure.

 ## Interoperability

-Since `VectorSpace` choices are fundamental to `TensorAlgebra` operations, the universal interoperability between `TensorAlgebra{V}` elements with different associated `VectorSpace` choices is naturally realized by applying the `union` morphism to operations.
+Since `VectorBundle` choices are fundamental to `TensorAlgebra` operations, the universal interoperability between `TensorAlgebra{V}` elements with different associated `VectorBundle` choices is naturally realized by applying the `union` morphism to operations.

 ```Julia
 function op(::TensorAlgebra{V},::TensorAlgebra{V}) where V